vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-2_Finding-the-nearest-RepGen.md

 id	feature.patric_id	feature.product
 PheS	fig|1491.662.peg.1715	Phenylalanyl-tRNA synthetase alpha chain (EC 6.1.1.20)
 ```
-Note that the output has acquire two new columns named `feature.patric_id`	and `feature.product`; the portion of the column-heading in front of the dot specifies the `type` of the data-column (which in this case is `feature`), while the portion after the dot specifies an "attribute" of the data-type that was selected within the command using the argument `--attr patric_id,product`.
+Note that the output has acquired two new columns named `feature.patric_id`	and `feature.product`; the portion of the column-heading in front of the dot specifies the `type` of the data-column (which in this case is `feature`), while the portion after the dot specifies an "attribute" of the data-type that was selected within the command using the argument `--attr patric_id,product`.
 Note that more than one attribute of a data-type can be selected by using a comma-delimited list of attributes.

 The above mechanism of appending new columns to the end of each line of an input file allows us to incrementally build up arbitrarly complex data-tables using a sequence of P3-commands.